POWER-KI/GPT/DEMO-02/READme.md

 # GPT-DEMO-02 V2
-With this software, you can create a knowledge base of your documents (.pdf, .txt) on your PC, which you can query using GPT.
+With this software, you can create a knowledge base of your documents (.pdf, .txt) on your PC, which you can query, also with voice command, using GPT.
 Manuals, user guides, and notes become a source of information for answers to your questions.

 <b>This is an upgrade of the previous version, faster embedding, new look, require PWK build 35.20 or upper. </b>